 I place this as a subjective rating tool as some stocks have wide bid/ask spreads which jump around a lot.
 Chipotle (CMG) for example has a wide bid/ask spread but the stocks options (the way I trade them) are just fine.

-I use this filter to see what monster spreads that their may be with stocks I am perhaps not so familiar with and usually a quick visual inspection of the chart will highlight how much of a pigs ear it looks.
+I use this filter to see what monster spreads that there may be with stocks I am perhaps not so familiar with and usually, a quick visual inspection of the chart will highlight how much of a pigs ear it looks.

-Side bar – A pigs ear is a technical phrase I use for charts with lots of candles with small bodies and big spike.
-I want my charts to look similar to those ones you see in text books.
+Sidebar – A pigs ear is a technical phrase I use for charts with lots of candles with small bodies and a big spike.
+I want my charts to look similar to those ones you see in textbooks.
 More on that later.

 7 – Household name (subjective & optional)

 This is most definitely optional but it is also a good one to follow.
 It might be that you are familiar with some stocks already but might be below the $30.00 threshold.